gocardless/gocardless-pro-ruby/README.md

 ### Handling failures

 When the API returns an error, the client will raise a corresponding one.
-There are four classes of error which could be thrown, allof which subclass `GoCardlessPro::Error`:
+There are four classes of error which could be thrown, all of which subclass `GoCardlessPro::Error`:

 - `GoCardlessPro::GoCardlessError`
 - `GoCardlessPro::InvalidApiUsageError`